UDR ESG — Elevating Excellence

-- Provide training to 100% of associates and confirm 95% or higher completion at any given time for the following training courses in 2021: Business Ethics, Diversity and Inclusion (including unconscious bias), Fair Housing, IT Security Awareness, Sexual Harassment, and Workplace Harassment.
+- Provide training opportunities to 100% of associates and confirm 95% or higher completion at any given time for the following training courses in 2021: Business Ethics, Diversity and Inclusion (including unconscious bias), Fair Housing, IT Security Awareness, Sexual Harassment, and Workplace Harassment.

 - Perform internal and external compliance screening for all new vendors to confirm compliance with federal laws including the Patriot Act, The Money Laundering Control Act, and Executive Order 13224.